EvanHerman/simple-taxonomy-ordering/readme.txt

 Activate the plugin, enable your taxonomy on the settings page, and drag and drop the taxonomies into the desired position.
 It couldn't be easier.

-On the front end of the site your taxonomies will display in the order set in the dashboard.
+On the front end of the site your taxonomy terms will display in the order set in the dashboard.

 Integrates well with <a href="https://wordpress.org/plugins/easy-digital-downloads/">Easy Digital Downloads</a> and <a href="https://wordpress.org/plugins/woocommerce/">WooCommerce</a>, allowing you to re-order product categories and terms.